9 Things that Fascinated me in South Korea 8 Years Ago

 However, it turned out to be a soup.

 Typical Korean restaurant where local people go for lunch or dinner.
-Their "vodka" is not as strong as a regular vodka.
+Their "vodka" is not as strong as regular vodka.

 Many restaurants have BBQ grills on each table.
-So you can order a fresh meat and fry it yourself however you like.
+So you can order fresh meat and fry it yourself however you like.
 These numerous plates and saucers with leaves and vegetables are included in the price of meat.

 7. Subway and High-Speed Trains.

 Look at the subway map in Seoul.
 Isn't it amazing?
 The funny thing is that we never got lost in the subway.
-Everything is well marked and written in English.
+Everything is well-marked and written in English.

 Korea Train eXpress (KTX) is a high-speed rail system which opened in 2004 and connected all major cities in South Korea.